NicoleJackson89/pp2-rock-paper-scissors-lizard-spock/README.md

 - Score is shown for progress of the game for the User and the Bot.
 - There is a section showing the Bot and User choices of the game that has just been played.

+### Scope

+Content features are as follows:

+- Rules section for all users where needed
+- Reset option to restart the game and all controls, results and scores
+- Game controls area where the user can easily interact with choices available
+- Choices area showing the users chosen move as well as the choice of the bot for each round
+- Results section below this returning the choices made and the round winner
+- Score section for both the user and bot scores.

+### Structure

 ### Wireframe

 ### Color Palette